tkych/quicksearch/README.md

    * The max number of printing results (default is 50).

  * Option-Chars:
-   * d, D -- output Description
+   * d, D -- output Description (or QuickDocs-url for Quicklisp-search)
    * u, U -- output URL
    * q, Q -- search in Quicklisp
    * c, C -- search in Cliki